kaigaicareerlog/kaigai-career-log-web/docs/X_POST_SETUP.md

 - Host information with X handles
 - Links to all platforms (Apple Podcasts, Spotify, YouTube, Amazon Music)

+**Authentication:** This script uses OAuth 1.0a User Context authentication, which is required by the X API v2 for posting tweets.

 ## Setup

 ### 1. Get X API Credentials